Holding an event in a public space

 Apply to hold an event in a public place

 If you want to hold an event in a public space, you need to tell us before the event.
-You must complete the online special events application form.
+You must complete the online special events application form on the Eventapp website.

 If you have any questions, or need help with anything, contact us at:

-For a very small event, you must give us 10 working days' notice.
+For a very small even or promotional activity you must give us 10 working days' notice.
 Very small events are events with minimal impact on streets and open spaces.

-For larger street events, we need 12 weeks' notice.
+For larger street events we need up to 12 weeks' notice.
 These are events that include road closures or an impact to residents and businesses.
-For these events, you may need licenses.
+For these events you may need other licenses; we can advise once we have received your application.

 For small events (under 499 attendees) in a park, we need at least 6 weeks' notice.
 For events that may need a licence, we need up to 12 weeks' notice.

-For larger events (above 499 attendees) involving licensable activities may take longer to approve.
+For larger events (above 499 attendees) involving licensable activities, it may take longer to approve.
 Licensable activities are activities like sale of alcohol and regulated entertainment.

 We will decide if you can hold your event by looking at the following: